Chicken — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store fresh chicken in the refrigerator and use within one to two days.
-For longer storage, freeze it in an airtight container or freezer bag for up to nine months.
-Cooked chicken can be refrigerated for up to four days.
+Store fresh chicken in the fridge for 1-2 days.
+For extended storage, freeze it in an airtight container or freezer bag for up to 9 months.

 Health benefits